Wolverine971/9takes/src/blog/enneagram/enneagram-type-9.md

   "@graph": [
     {
       "@type": "Person",
       "description": "Enneagram Type 9 personalities are known for maintaining harmony and avoiding conflict in their relationships.
-They are empathetic and optimistic and strongly desire to create a peaceful and comfortable environment for themselves and others."
-      "name": "Enneagram type 9"
+They are empathetic and optimistic and strongly desire to create a peaceful and comfortable environment for themselves and others.", "name": "Enneagram type 9"
     },
     {